hedi0/Smart_Irrigation_ThingSpeak/README.md

 ## 📄 License

-This project is licensed under the **Apache Lic
+This project is licensed under the **Ap